x-kenshi/node/doc/api/cli.md

 restart.
 By default, watch mode will watch the entry point and any required or imported module.
-Use `--watch-path` to specify what paths to watch.
+Use `--watch-path` to specify what paths to watch, and `--watch-glob` to specify what paths to watch using a glob.

 This flag cannot be combined with
 `--check`, `--eval`, `--interactive`, or the REPL.